Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 A common starting place for Pathpoint is APM Events and Logs, but this is up to you.
 The other thing you'll need to know is how this telemetry maps onto the business process you want to model as stages and steps.
 That may require some internal discussions with your stakeholders to understand how things really fit in.

-When you are ready to make some edits you can simply download the current version of the JSON config that was writen for you, or edit it yourself (if you wish to do so) and then re-upload it.
+To configure your Pathpoint simply download the current version of the JSON config that was writen for you, or edit it yourself (if you wish to do so) and then re-upload it.
 Alternatively you can also manually "right click" over each one of the touchpoints you would like to work on, to manually adjust its configuration.